 Worrying about the health and safety of an older family member or friend can be stressful.
 Use these tips to talk to your loved one about preventing falls.

-- “You are important to me.
+- “You’re important to me.
 I know you want to be independent and stay in your home, but I don’t want you to fall and get hurt.”

-- “There are things you can do to prevent falls.”
+- “There are lots of things you can do to prevent falls.”

 - “Being active will help you feel better and stay independent.”

-- “Physical activity can help you improve your balance and make you stronger.
-This will help keep you from falling.”
+- “Physical activity helps improve your balance and makes you stronger.
+This can help keep you from falling.”

 - “Ask your doctor or pharmacist to review your medicines.
 Some medicines can make you sleepy or dizzy and cause you to fall.”